envimate/message-mate/README.md

     }
 }
 ```
-Now we can create User, give them access to the `ConstraintEnforcer` object and they
+Now any code can send Constraints on the `ConstraintEnforcer` object shared with the user
-will raise a complaint in form of an exception if the username is already in use.
+objects to ensure, that the unique username constraint holds.

 ```java
 MessageBus messageBus = MessageBusBuilder.aMessageBus()